Watermelon and Watercress Salad (B+)

 At Kaya this week I ordered a watermelon and watercress salad, topped with a very mild creamy feta and a ginger dressing.
 The combination was new to me, and surprisingly delicious.
 The peppery watercress was very noticeable, and went well with the sweetness of the melon, and the salty creaminess of the feta.
 The dressing was tasty, but I could barely detect any ginger–it was not a greasy dressing at all, but maybe it was watered down by the melon juice.
 I liked the salad so much I decided to crack open the watermelon I bought from Rick at the Oakland Market and try my hand at my own watermelon and watercress salad.

-feta, crumbled (I used the Israeli feta from Stamooli’s in the strip)
+• feta, crumbled (I used a creamy Israeli feta from Stamooli’s in the strip)

 I grated about 2 Tbs. of a very fresh and mild ginger, and combined it with 1 Tbs. of olive oil and 1 Tbs. of canola oil, plus a few Tablespoons of assorted vinegars: champagne, rice, and apple cider, plus a sprinkle of salt.
 I couldn’t figure out which vinegar was right–none tasted quite acidic enough for me, so I just kept adding more.